LegacyNsfw/12587603_Patches/FirmwarePatcher/README.md

 - **Automatic patch detection** using `PATCH_*_START` and `PATCH_*_END` labels
 - **M68K CPU32 support** via GNU toolchain integration
 - **Label-based metadata** - no manual size calculations needed
-- **Automatic firmware extension** for patches beyond original size
 - **Patch verification** and detailed reporting
 - **Backup creation** for safety

+## Features That Were Removed

+Claude thought these were good ideas.
+This is why vibe coding is equally horrifying and fascinating:

+- **Automatic firmware extension** for patches larger than the original firmware
+- **Heuristics** - if required data was missing or invalid, it would just choose a number and keep going

 ## Prerequisites